Pinkstarnute's Hair Care Tips

 -REMEMBER...Always work with hair in sections (anywhere between 4-6 sections... loose curls lesser sections/ thick or kinky coils more sections) while washing/conditioning/moisturizing/detangling/styling it etc...
 This helps you to manage your hair better.
 Makes hair care less stressful especially if your hair is kinkier or if you struggle and are new to managing your natural hair texture.

--At least 3 times per week, dampen hair with water and then moisturize hair thoroughly (ends to roots) using our Mane Like Me Moisturizing Pudding to soften and strengthen hair & massage scalp for 5 minutes to revive hair follicles to support natural growth.
+-At least 2 to 3 times per week, dampen hair with water and then moisturize hair thoroughly (ends to roots) using our Mane Like Me Moisturizing Pudding to soften and strengthen hair & massage scalp for 5 minutes to revive hair follicles to support natural growth.
 For lasting moisture, try LOC/LCO method--use our Revive & Retain Trio Haircare System (Go to Shop page, see the Revive & Retain Trio Haircare System description box for details).